 Visual:

-Licensed car dealer’s hand giving car keys to the buyer, with a car in the background.
+A licensed car dealer’s hand giving car keys to the buyer, with a car in the background.

 Icons with ticks appear on the screen and text that says ‘Defects disclosed’, ‘Warranty in most cases’ and ‘Consumer guarantees’.